 Explore Marrakech: places to visit, where to stay and what to do

 Morocco's Red City is an enchanting explosion of colour and charm.
-Delve into a labyrinth of hustle and bustle, haggle for treasures and gaze upon starry mountains to uncover the delights tucked away in the Aladdin’s cave of Africa.
+Delve into a labyrinth of hustle and bustle, haggle for treasures and gaze upon starry mountains and uncover the delights tucked away in this North African destination.

 Why go to Marrakech?

-The mystical allure of Marrakech has been attracting visitors for centuries.
-Today, the city's time-honoured attractions are complemented by designer boutiques, pampering spas and fusion restaurants, all at minimal expense to its characteristic charm.
+The mystical allure of Marrakech has been attracting visitors for centuries, and today its time-honoured attractions are complemented by designer boutiques, pampering spas and fusion restaurants, all at minimal expense to its characteristic charm.

 5 essential things to do in Marrakech